TobasFlightControl/tobas_wiki/docs/hardware_setup.md

 # Hardware Setup

-Now that the simulation has been successfully completed, I will proceed with setting up the real machine.
+Now that you've successfully completed the simulation, it's time to set up the actual drone.
+Here’s a step-by-step guide to help you through the process:

-## Build the Real Drone
+## Building the Real Drone

 ---

-Refer to the following sites for building the real drone:
+Refer to the following resources for guidance on assembling the drone:

 - <a href=https://docs.emlid.com/navio2/hardware-setup target="_blank">Hardware setup | Navio2</a>
 - <a href=https://docs.emlid.com/navio2/ardupilot/typical-setup-schemes target="_blank">Typical setup schemes | Navio2</a>